 [Heading inserted in Gazette 12 Aug 2003 p.
 3664.]

-19. Adoption of SUSDP for containers and labels
+19. Adoption of SUSMP for containers and labels

-(1) Except as provided by these regulations a person shall not store, supply or transport a poison unless the immediate container in which the poison is stored, supplied or transported complies with Part 2 of the SUSDP.
+(1) Except as provided by these regulations a person shall not store, supply or transport a poison unless the immediate container in which the poison is stored, supplied or transported complies with Part 2 of the SUSMP.

-(2) Except as provided by these regulations a person shall not store, supply or transport a poison unless the container referred to in subregulation (1) bears or has securely affixed to it a label which complies with Part 2 of the SUSDP.
+(2) Except as provided by these regulations a person shall not store, supply or transport a poison unless the container referred to in subregulation (1) bears or has securely affixed to it a label which complies with Part 2 of the SUSMP.

-(2a) For the purposes of this regulation, the interpretation provisions of Part 1 of the SUSDP shall be used to interpret Part 2 of the SUSDP as adopted by this regulation.
+(2a) For the purposes of this regulation, the interpretation provisions of Part 1 of the SUSMP shall be used to interpret Part 2 of the SUSMP as adopted by this regulation.

 [Regulation 19 inserted in Gazette 23 Nov 1990 p.
 5791; amended in Gazette 24 Jun 1994 p.
 2865; 19 Mar 1996 p.
-1219.]
+1219; 22 Oct 2010 p.
+5218.]

 19AA.
 Certain containers prohibited